Understanding Subdivision in Brisbane

 Community Impact and Infrastructure

-Understanding the impact a subdivision has on the local community and infrastructure is crucial.
 It's about more than just increasing housing options; it's also about ensuring that each lot is properly serviced, and that any increase in population aligns with the capacity of local services.

 - Assess infrastructure charges for the subdivision